RyuZUSUNC/Milktea/README-EN.md

 push_to_fcm.public_key=public_key
 push_to_fcm.auth=auth_secret.txt
 ```
-And then, build Milktea on Android SDK or AndroidStudio.
+And then, build Milktea on Android SDK or AndroidStudio.1